NisargBhavsar25/XTTSv2-Finetuning-for-New-Languages/Readme.md

 ## Training Process

 The training is a four-step process that involves setting up the pre-trained model and dataset, preparing the vocabulary, and fine-tuning the GPT model on the Indic languages.
+To reproduce our exact reuslts you can directly run the `end_to_end_train.sh` file.

 ### Step 1: Download Pre-trained Checkpoints